jasdeepkhalsa/dotfiles/commands.md

 ## GIT REPOSITORY UPDATE & SUBMIT ##
 _(First cd to the directory of the package)_

+_(Please note that this default setup uses HTTPS not SSH, and therefore you will have to enter your username and password each time you push.
+If you don't want to do this then add the SSH origin as follows: git@github.com:username/repo.git)_

 * git init _(only use once to setup git repo)_
 * git add . **or** git add `file`
 * git commit -m `"this is my messsage"`